php-api-clients/github/README.md

 );
 ```

-You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-for-business#add-users-to-the-copilot-for-business-subscription-for-an-organization).
+You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-business#add-users-to-the-copilot-business-subscription-for-an-organization).

 ### copilot/cancel-copilot-seat-assignment-for-users

-Remove users from the Copilot for Business subscription for an organization
+Remove users from the Copilot Business subscription for an organization

 Using the `call` method:
 ```php